writeoncereadmany/blogsource/_posts/2018-02-19-a-the-difference-between-functions-and-methods.md

 but not ours so it's quite likely users will constantly restrict themselves to the provided API, and so on.

-It quickly became apparent that this was an important capability for `Optional`, and it showed up in Java 9 as `Optional.ifPresentOrElse()`.
+*By implementing an API with methods, you are closing it to extension*.

+### Functions: An Alternative to Methods

-Maybe, you're thinking, that's just life: we can't expect API implementers to anticipate every possible requirement.
+Maybe, you're thinking, that's just life: we can't expect API implementers to anticipate every possible requirement, and provide a method for each.
+Even if we could, it wouldn't be desirable: there would be a big cost to learning how to use such classes.
 That's true.
-However, it's possible to satisfy every possible operation on an `Optional` with just a single method, `either`:
+However, it's possible to satisfy every possible requirement on an `Optional` with just a single method - `either`:

 ```java
 public abstract class MyOptional<T> {